 One common misconception about therapy is that it’s only for people with “serious issues.”
 At Oregon Counseling, we work to remove the stigma of mental health treatment.
-The reality is that people see therapists for many reasons beyond serious mental health issues, including depression, anxiety, relationship problems, grief, or even the simple desire to improve themselves as a person.
+While many people see therapists for common mental health struggles, including depression, anxiety, relationship problems, or grief, others may go to therapy for the simple desire to improve themselves as a person.
 You can see a therapist at any stage of life.

 Here are 5 signs beyond concrete mental health issues that you may benefit from therapy: